Veritas Alta™ SaaS Protection Administrator's Guide

 2.

-Google Drive connector limitations
+Audit log connector limitations

 1.

-26. About the Salesforce connector
+About Salesforce protection

 2.